olanga/nova/README.md

 ## Features
 - Possible to use offline
 - Possible to modify and save programmed drills
+- Drill editor
 - Long-press the drill button to open the drill editor
 - Shoot a single test ball from the drill editor (no save required to test)
+- Test combo in drill editor based on current settings
 - Possible to set modified settings as a new default
 - Programmed and custom drills are divided into 3 categories.
 Source smee: [Google doc](https://docs.google.com/spreadsheets/d/e/2PACX-1vRweUyHQsuiE_Baz1HKoCv7o6rRpyXtv9ERMkRDXxvcSbOb-dBnu6BW4vsHs4eCEjQq12_bZNPkge4-/pubhtml?gid=1641077883&single=true)
 - There are 4 themes including a dark mode